 - If the study room has not been reserved, it must remain accessible to other users.

-- The Computer Classroom: The computer classroom has (20) twenty student stations, an instructor’s station, a color printer, a projector and a projection screen.
+- The Computer Classroom: The computer classroom has (17) seventeen student stations, an instructor’s station, a color printer, a projector and a projection screen.
+Three stations are also available for seating with a laptop or other portable device.

 The following fees are charged in 4 hour increments and include 7% sales tax: